dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 describes an idea that will inevitably take the world by storm.
-While most people still think of Bitcoin as nothing more than a get-rich-quick scheme --- completely missing the profound change it will continue to have on society --- it becomes more obvious every day that it won\'t go away.
+While most people still think of Bitcoin as nothing more than a get-rich-quick scheme --- completely missing the profound change it will continue to have on society --- it becomes more obvious every day that it won't go away.

 "Ideas, unlike solid structures, do not perish," Alan Moore reminds us.